 — Steve Smyth, General Counsel, Trotter & Morton Group of Companies (Read his story)

-This comprehensive PDF outlines the 2025 program to illustrate the time and travel commitments for your reference.
-Dates and details are subject to change for future cohorts.
+This comprehensive PDF outlines the 2026 program to illustrate the time and travel commitments for your reference.
+Course details are subject to change.

 What sets this program apart